Azure/iot-identity-service/docs/running/aziot-keyd.md

 [aziot_keys]

 [preloaded_keys]

+[endpoints]
+aziot_keyd = "unix:///var/lib/aziot/keyd.sock"
 ```

-- The `aziot_keys` section contains arbitrary key-value pairs of string type that are passed down to the `libaziot-keys.so` library.
+- `[aziot_keys]` - This section contains arbitrary key-value pairs of string type that are passed down to the `libaziot-keys.so` library.
 The names and values of these parameters depend on the library.

     When using Microsoft's library, the following parameters can be specified: